Legend-of-iPhoenix/TheButton/README.md

 Abuse is not tolerated.
 You may not use any form of cheating totry to get you a better score.
 Something that is not allowed is an auto-clicker (Defined as a script that clicks faster than you can, or anything that clicks while you're away).
 If you find something else that can help people cheat, please report it to \_iPhoenix\_ via Cemetech PM or IRC.

 ## Credits
-\_iPhoenix\_ made this whole thing and fixed most, if not all, of the bugs reported so far.
+- \_iPhoenix\_ made this whole thing and fixed most, if not all, of the bugs reported so far.
+- jcgter777 helped expand the README file, and helped \_iPhoenix\_ fix several bugs.